Want to know the weather on the Roaches? click here This weather station is about 2.5miles from the Roaches

 It is located in the factory on the left as you travel towards the Roaches

-The Roaches where Buzzards fly and Wallabies still roam.
+The Roaches where Buzzards fly and Wallabies unfortunately no longer roam.
 The Roaches (or Roches) is a wind-carved outcrop of gritstone rocks straddling the parishes of Leekfrith and Heathylee in the Peak District National Park about 4 miles north of Leek, Staffordshire and 8 miles south of Buxton, Derbyshire.
 See Google Earth image

 The name Roaches has evolved recently from 'Roches' as the area used to be known only 100 years (or less) ago.
 'Roches' is the french word for rocks.